aaronleekers/Kari-React-Client/src/notes.md

 What are the top 5 stocks on WSB today? // Works
 What are the top 5 stocks on WSB this week? // Works What are the top 5 stocks on WSB this month? // Works
+## GFinance
+What are the most active stocks today?
+What are the gainer stocks today?
+What are the loser stocks today?
+Who are the current climate leaders?
+Get me an overview of the crypto market
+Get me an overview of the currency market